ujjawalsidhpura/MaintenancePro/README.md

 ### Quick Overview of Tech/Stack

-This is a full-stack application completely built from scratch by 3 of us, as a final project for our graduation from Full-stack WebDev Bootcamp, Lighthouse Labs Toronto.
+This is a full-stack application completely built from scratch by 3 of us, as a final project for our graduation from Full-stack WebDev Bootcamp, Lighthouse Labs Toronto..

-This repo is the front-end app repo.
-Back-end is supplied by https://github.com/ujjawalsidhpura/MaintenancePro-API that is deployed on Heroku.
+This repo is the Front-end app repo.

+Back-end is supplied by `https://github.com/ujjawalsidhpura/MaintenancePro-API` that is deployed on `Heroku`.
 API repo supply with endpoints that maintenancePro will use to communicate/update database.Test Production version of this app is deployed on Netlify via CircleCI continuous integration method.

 ### Testing